avi-nash-0211/AI-College-Recommendation-Expert-System/README.md

 # AI College Recommendation Expert System

-A rule-based expert system built in Prolog for personalized college recommendation and decision support.

 ## Overview

 The AI College Recommendation Expert System is a Prolog-based expert system that provides personalized college recommendations using eligibility rules, placement statistics, rankings, fees, scholarships, and student preferences.
 It applies rule-based reasoning and scoring mechanisms to support informed college selection.

 ---

 ## Key Features